 Each of the questions above can be resolved through a better understanding of how our emotional life flows and impacts our decisions about ourselves and others.
 That understanding is critical, because it is those principles that not only help us find the right people, they are the same ones that help us stay with them –or leave them if that’s best.

-The sessions themselves often feel like a fascinating combination of conversation punctuated by interesting tests designed to reveal us to ourselves.
-And because we are referring to principles all humans share, people are free to offer as much or as little personal information as they like without reducing the impact of the benefits.
+The sessions themselves often feel like a fascinating combination of conversation punctuated by interesting thought experiments designed to reveal us to ourselves.
+And because we are referring to principles all humans share, people are free to offer as much or as little personal information as they like without reducing the impact of the course.

-A good approach to any aspect of any stage of any relationship is to earnestly respect the other person while not losing touch with our understanding and respect for ourselves.
+In the end, a good approach to any aspect of any stage of any relationship is to earnestly respect the other person while not losing touch with our understanding and respect for ourselves.
 This course is about teaching people how to find that balance between ourselves, and those we love.